-The access control described below is based on the general scheme of Zero-Knowledge Proof introduced in [3], when using the Hamiltonian Cycle Problem (HCP).
+The access control described below is based on the general scheme of Zero-Knowledge Proof introduced in [5], when using the Hamiltonian Cycle Problem (HCP).
 A Hamiltonian cycle in a graph is a cycle that visits each vertex exactly once and returns to the starting vertex.
 Determining whether such cycles exist in a graph defines the Hamiltonian Cycle Problem, which is NP-complete.
 Such a problem was chosen for our design mainly due to the low cost of the operations associated to the update of a solution.
 This is an important characteristic since in a highly dynamic setting such as MANETs these operations will be developed frequently.
-Anyway, there should be pointed out that similar schemes based on different NPcomplete graph problems might be described.
-The only feature demanded to the problems chosen is that the solutions may be easily updated when small changes occur in the network.
+Anyway, there should be pointed out that similar schemes based on different NP-complete graph problems might be described.
+The only feature demanded to the chosen problems is that the solutions may be easily updated when small changes occur in the network.
 This is just the case of the Vertex Cover, Independent Set or Clique Problems, for instance.

 One of the key points to assure the correct operation of GASMAN is the use of a chat application through broadcast that makes it possible for legitimate on-line nodes to send a message to all on-line users.
 Such an application allows publishing all the information associated to the update of the network.
-Although secrecy is not necessary for chat messages, because they are not more than gibberish for illegitimate nodes, it is required that only the on-line legitimate nodes execute the chat application.
+In order to provide integrity of chat information, the sender could sign a hash of the chat message, and even such a hash could be encrypted using a symmetric cipher with the shared secret key.
+On the other hand, although secrecy is not necessary for chat messages because they are useless for illegitimate nodes, it is required that only the on-line legitimate nodes can execute the chat application.
+Consequently, prior authentication of the users of the chat application is required.
+To solve this matter, the access control based on ZKP described in Section IV.C could be used.